Tap here to get 5 Secrets to Stress Free Dinners

 Homemade Enchilada Sauce

 That said, I do not judge people based on their cooking.
-If you don’t have time to make enchilada sauce, make this recipe about twice as easy and fast, and just use two cups store bought sauce.
+If you don’t have time to make enchilada sauce, use two cups of store-bought sauce.

 Corn Tortillas vs. Flour Tortillas